 Our registered office is Salisbury House, Finsbury Circus, London, EC2M 5QQ.

 BWC takes the privacy of your data seriously and we hope the information below is clear and easy to understand.
-But if you’d like further information or have any questions contact our Data Protection Lead by sending an email to: DPL@bwcharity.org.uk
+If you’d like further information or have any questions contact our Data Protection Lead by sending an email to: [email protected]

 BWC’s use of data is regulated by the ICO who can be reached to raise a concern here.

-BWC’s use of data is compliant with the General Data Protection Regulation, (GDPR) which can be explored here.
+BWC’s use of data is compliant with the UK's most recent General Data Protection Regulation, (GDPR) which can be explored here.

 Neither we, nor organisations who process data on our behalf, will collect personal information about individuals who visit our website, except where it’s specifically and knowingly provided by that individual as described below.